lut2410/Event-Booking-Platform/README.md

 # **Event Booking Platform**

 The **Event Booking Platform** consists of multiple microservices such as managing seats, searching seats, booking event seats, and notifications.
-This repository focuses only on some services; other platform-level details are addressed in the **Architecture Design Document**.
+This repository focuses only on some services; other platform-level details are addressed in the [Architecture Design Document](Global%20Event%20Booking%20Platform%20Architecture%20Design%20Document.docx).

+The design emphasizes a scalable and efficient backend architecture for an event booking platform.
+In Section VIII of the [Architecture Design Document](Global%20Event%20Booking%20Platform%20Architecture%20Design%20Document.docx), I have included specific architectural decisions and considerations addressing edge cases, performance optimization, and system resilience.

 Currently, this repository contains two services: